-- 1. All types of motorcycles are allowed as long as the following criteria are met: - a.
-All equipment must comply with sections C, E, and Q-3. - 2.
-It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground. - 3.
-The Formula / Grand Prix classes will be: - a.
-Formula Ultra - b.
-Open Single - c.
-Middleweight GP Twins - d.
-Open GP Twins - e.
-125cc Grand Prix - f.
-250cc Grand Prix - g.
-Formula Thunder - h.
-Lightweight Early Grand Prix - i.
-Heavyweight Early Grand Prix - 4.
-The Formula Ultra class allows any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
-Nitrous oxide may be used. - 5.
-The Formula 2 class consists of: - a. up to 425cc multi-cylinder, two-stroke motorcycles; - b. up to 600cc multi-cylinder, four-stroke motorcycles; - c. up to 750cc twin-cylinder, four-stroke motorcycles; and - d. open displacement single-cylinder, two and four-stroke motorcycles. - 6.
-The Open Single class consists of - a.
-Single cylinder, two-stroke and four-stroke motorcycles of unlimited displacement. - 7.
-The GP Twins classes include: - Middleweight GP Twins: Two cylinder, four-stroke motorcycles of up to 652cc engine displacement. - b.
-Two-valve twins up to 750cc, two-valve air-cooled twins up to 950cc, and two-valve pushrod twins up to 1200cc are eligible. - c.
-Open GP Twins: Two cylinder, four-stroke motorcycles of unlimited displacement.
+- All types of motorcycles are allowed as long as the following criteria are met:

+a.
+All equipment must comply with sections C, E.

+- 2. It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground.

+- 3. The Formula / Grand Prix classes will be:

+- a.
+Formula Ultra

+- b.
+Open Single

+- c.
+Middleweight Grand Prix Twins

+- d.
+Open Grand Prix Twins

+- e.
+125cc Grand Prix

+- f.
+250cc Grand Prix

+- g.
+Formula Thunder

+- h.
+Lightweight Early Grand Prix

+- i.
+Heavyweight Early Grand Prix

+- 4. The Formula Ultra class consists of:

+- a.
+Any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
+Nitrous oxide may be used.

+- 5. The Open Single class consists of

+- a.
+Unlimited displacement Single cylinder two-stroke and four-stroke motorcycles

+- 6. The Grand Prix Twins class consists of:

+- a.
+Middleweight Grand Prix Twins (up to 680cc four-stroke twins, up to 800cc four-stroke, liquid-cooled two-valve twins, up to 988cc two-valve air-cooled twins, up to 1250cc four-stroke two-valve pushrod twins)

+- b.
+Open Grand Prix Twins (Unlimited displacement two and four-stroke twins)

-- 8. The 125cc Grand Prix class - a.
-Allows all motorcycles up to 125cc displacement, including two- and four-stroke, and single or multi-cylinder. - 9.
-The 250cc Grand Prix class consists of: - a. up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles; - b. up to 430cc, single and twin cylinder, air-cooled, two-stroke motorcycles; - c. up to 500cc, single and twin cylinder, four-stroke motorcycles; - d. open displacement, single cylinder four stroke motorcycles. - 10.
+- 7. The 125cc Grand Prix class consists of: - a. up to 125cc two-stroke motorcycles - b. up to 250cc four-stroke motorcycles - 8.
+The 250cc Grand Prix class consists of: - a. up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles - b. up to 430cc, single and twin cylinder, air-cooled, two-stroke motorcycles - c. up to 500cc, twin cylinder, four-stroke motorcycles - d. open displacement, single cylinder four stroke motorcycles - 9.
 The Formula Thunder class allows four-stroke motorcycles in the following displacement categories: - a.
 Unlimited single cylinders - b.
-600-850cc liquid-cooled twin cylinders (except desmodromic) - c.
-700-1350cc air-cooled twin cylinders - d.
-700-900cc three cylinders. - 11.
-The Early Grand Prix classes allow all motorcycles with a model year as listed below.
-Both engine and chassis must be of the appropriate age; all types of engines are allowed subject to displacement requirements: - a.
+600-884cc liquid-cooled twin cylinders (except desmodromic) - c.
+600-750cc liquid cooled desmodromic twins - d.
+700-1404cc air-cooled twin cylinders - e.
+700-1000cc three cylinders - 10.
+The intent of the Early Grand Prix classes is to recreate historical periods in road racing as defined by each class's cut off year.
+Engine, rolling chassis, and major components should be of the appropriate age for the class.
+It is difficult to define and enforce strict rules for these classes so competitors must understand and respect the spirit of this historical racing philosophy.
+"Spirit of the rule" compliance for machinery and/or components shall be at the discretion of the referee or race director. - a.
 Lightweight Early Grand Prix: All motorcycles up to 600cc displacement and four stroke twin cylinder motorcycles up to 750cc displacement 1990 model year and older. - b.
 Certain motorcycles which were manufactured later than 1990 but are unchanged from the 1990 model (like-design) are allowed.
-Currently those motorcycles are GS500 up to 2004 and EX500 up to 2004. - Heavyweight Early Grand Prix: Unlimited displacement motorcycles 1991 model year and older." - d.
-See Section E-20 for information on petitioning for like-design status. - e.
+Currently those motorcycles are GS500 up to 2004 and EX500 up to 2004. - c.
+Heavyweight Early Grand Prix: Unlimited displacement motorcycles 1991 model year and older." - d.
+See Section E-20 for information on petitioning for like-design status. - f.
 All turbocharged and supercharged machines, and all machines using nitrous oxide that are otherwise qualified to run in Grand Prix class events must run in the Formula Ultra class only, regardless of engine displacement.

-SECTION S - SUPER TEAMS REGULATIONS
+SECTION S - SUPERTEAMS REGULATIONS